gpaluk/pip80/README.md

 # 🔹SDK

 The **pip80** SDK is written for the C programming language and offers a collection of utilities and routines.
-The SDK can be found [HERE](sdk/) as part of this repository.
+The SDK can be found [HERE](sdk/).

 <br />